 - Prior actors of the Doctor bicker non-stop whenever they happen to meet each other.
 Jon Pertwee and Patrick Troughton turned this bickering into an art during convention appearances, and Colin Baker and Peter Davison have traded insults on DVD commentaries.

 - The third season finale also clearly flipped the bird at the American government when the Doctor manages to turn back time a whole year to avoid a vast majority of the deaths that occurred...and stops just short of saving the US president as well; with the Doctor specifying that "everything is back to normal."
-This aspect is arguably justified in it being clearly established that the Timey-Wimey Ball effect that allowed him to do this only kicked in after the President was killed — however, said President's depiction as a arrogant, buffoonish jackass who bore a certain resemblance to a certain then-current President definitely belongs here — and vitriolic comparisons made in that vein on the US DVD Commentary fuel the fire even more.
+This aspect is arguably justified in it being clearly established that the Timey-Wimey Ball effect that allowed him to do this only kicked in after the President was killed — however, the President's depiction as a arrogant, buffoonish jackass who bore a certain resemblance to a certain then-current President definitely belongs here — and vitriolic comparisons made in that vein on the US DVD Commentary fuel the fire even more.

 - Also, the Series 1 two-parter "Aliens of London"/"World War Three" had aliens take over the British government and contrive a situation so they would be given access to nuclear launch codes under the pretense of stopping nonexistent "massive weapons of destruction."

 - Let's not overlook this line from The Christmas Invasion:

 Harriet Jones, Prime Minister: You may tell the President this, and please use these exact words: He's not my boss and he's certainly not turning this into a war. note

 - The Series 3 finale also features Martha suggesting the Master could be the Doctor's brother, only for the Doctor to shoot down the idea as silly and suggest she's been "watching too much television".
 This could be a Take That at the proposed storylines for a potential US Doctor Who series from the early 1990s in which the Master would have been the Doctor's "evil brother".

 - Finally, there is this classic moment in "The Parting of the Ways," where Russell T Davies expresses his ambivalent and nuanced feelings regarding the TV movie's claim that the Doctor was part human: